 Mont Blanc is a very popular tourist destination.
 More than 30,000 people climb this mountain every year.
 If you’re not a hiker or a mountaineer but you still want to see the incredible views from Mont Blanc there is a mountain railway tram, cable cars, and other transportation that can get you at least part of the way up the mountain.

 Known For: Aiguille Verte is often called the prettiest mountain in the entire Alps.
 This unique mountain has a series of snow-capped ridges that make it stand out from other prominent mountains that have a singular summit.
 The dramatic ridges make Aiguille Verte visible from huge distances.
 But it’s not an easy mountain to climb because of the rocks, the extremely cold temperatures, and the snow.
 Those ridges are much harder to climb than a mountain with one peak at the top.

-Climbing Aiguille Verte requires a local guide or tour company along with a group of climbers for safety.
-It’s at least a two day excursion and sometimes takes up to a week depending on the weather.
-The first day you will hike to base camp.
+Climbing Aiguille Verte requires a local guide or tour company and a group of climbers for safety.
+It’s at least a two-day excursion and sometimes takes up to a week depending on the weather.
+On the first day, you will hike to base camp.
 The next day you will take on the ascent to the top.
 You must be in excellent physical condition and have mountaineering experience to do this climb.
 Sometimes climbers will be actively climbing for 13 hours or more to get to the top.

 If you don’t feel confident taking on the main mountain you can try hiking the “petite Aiguille Verte” which is a shorter climb that goes to the base camp area and then back down.

 Height: 3,690 feet

 Nearby City: Auribeau